PVoLan/wooden-architecture/Chapter2/index.md

 Every such a method maps exactly one request of the API you use.
 If you use an HTTP API, these methods are the only you need.
 If you use an API with permanent connection, like direct sockets, WebSockets or similar, you'll also probably need a methods like `connect()` and `disconnect()`, plus an event generator for incoming requests.

 You may have as many network components as you need - I do not recommend to put all of the APIs you use into one component.
 Typically, I group public methods into component based on their applicability, maximum 3-5 methods per component: one component will contain all the methods working with user login, another - all the methods processing shop catalog, third - everything about the order processing.
-But this is not a strict rule, so you may group methods within your components at you choice: as far as most of the API calls are independent from each other, grouping doesn't matter a lot.
-If you use multiple backends for your needs (for example, your own backend + Facebook API), you may also consider that for grouping.
+Sometimes I create separate component for every API endpoint.
+You may group methods within your components at you choice: as far as most of the API calls are independent from each other, grouping doesn't matter a lot.
+If you use multiple backends for your needs (for example, your own backend + Facebook API), you may also consider that fact for grouping.

 Public component methods should accept/return global or local Entities as an input/output.
 Network classes are fully responsible for request formatting and response parsing.